larissayo/starter-hugo-academic/content/authors/kirstie-kandaris/_index.md

 user_groups:
   - Current
 ---
-Kirstie is working on a project to understand how fuel treatments in Utah forests impact native pollinators.
+Kirstie is working on a project designed to understand how fuel treatments in Utah forests impact native pollinators.
 Her research advisor is Kelsey Graham at the USDA Agricultural Research Service Pollinating Insects Unit (aka the Bee Lab).
 She graduated with a BS from the University of Utah.